Ruatapu: Becoming Ariki

 Taruia, having safely landed at Avarua in Rarotonga, slowly began to realise what Ruatapu had done, and feared he had stolen the title of ariki from him.
 He gathered some strong men from amongst his new friends at Rarotonga and sailed back to reclaim his position.
 The people of Aitutaki saw Taruia's war party heading back near Tapuotuki, and Ruatapu decided to engage them in a fight, so they battled at the Ruaikakau passage, in the water.
-Taruia and his people withdrew and traveled for three weeks to another island, Māngarongaro, where Taruia's descendants still live today.
+Taruia and his people withdrew and travelled for three weeks to another island, Māngarongaro, where Taruia's descendants still live today.
 In some traditions, his early descendant Urirau returned to Aitutaki and reclaimed the position of ariki through his success in performing a ritual at the marae of Rongo.

 Ruatapu, now an old man with death closing in on him, sent for his son Kirikava to come live with him in the chief's house - Paepaeoronga - and become the new ariki upon his death.
 Soon, news came from Ruatapu's home village Taputapuatea that a new warrior named Tuotakura had become known amongst many islands as talented in martial arts skills such as wrestling and spear-fighting.
 He lived on the island of Tahiti.
 Since Kirikava had disobeyed his father when he was younger, he could not take on this warrior.
 However after much convincing, Ruatapu allowed for his people to build Kirikava a canoe to take him to Tahiti.

 In a few days after arriving at Tahiti, he had watched other young warriors duel with Tuotakura, and knew he would be no match.
 Indeed, he proved to be no match in a contest of wrestling, and went home ashamed.
-This defeat, which Ruatapu could not correct himself as he was too old, depressed him so much that it sent him into bad health, and before long he had passed away, making Kirikava the new ariki of Aitutaki.
+This defeat, which Ruatapu could not correct himself as he was too old, depressed him so much that it sent him into bad health, and before long he had died, making Kirikava the new ariki of Aitutaki.